mailcow/mailcow-dockerized-docs/docs/mc14_import.md

 ## Prepare mailcow: dockerized

-To initiate your a fresh database, visit **https://${MAILCOW_HOSTNAME}** with a browser of your choice.
+To initiate your fresh installed database, visit **https://${MAILCOW_HOSTNAME}** with a browser of your choice.
 Check if the DB is initiated correctly afterwards:

 ```
 # source mailcow.conf